Trump scolds NATO allies over lack of support; Iran's top national security official killed

 What to know

 - COUNTERTERRORISM CHIEF QUITS: Joe Kent, the director of the National Counterterrorism Center, a retired Green Beret and longtime supporter of President Donald Trump, said he has resigned over the war with Iran.
+Trump slammed Kent, calling him "weak on security."

-- U.S. EMBASSY TARGETED: An Iran-aligned militia group fired a combination of drones and rockets at the U.S. Embassy in Baghdad earlier today, according to a U.S. official, who said six of the seven projectiles were intercepted and there were no injuries or serious damage.
+- U.S. EMBASSY TARGETED: An Iran-aligned militia group fired a combination of drones and rockets at the U.S. Embassy in Baghdad earlier today, according to a U.S. official, who said that six of the seven projectiles were intercepted and that there were no injuries or serious damage.
 Videos geolocated by NBC News showed explosions and a column of smoke rising near the compound.

 - DEATH TOLL: More than 2,000 people have been killed across the Middle East.
 In Iran, Israeli and American strikes have killed more than 1,200 people, according to the Iranian Red Crescent Society.
 At least 850 people have been killed in Lebanon, and 13 have died in Israel.
 Thirteen U.S. service members have been killed, and two more died of noncombat causes.